raas-dev/artery/devops/README.md

 Stg:

 - GitHub
-- AzureRm (the SP will have _Contributor_ in the testing-staging rg)
+- AzureRm (the SP will have _Contributor_ in the stg rg)
-- Registry (the SP will AcrPush in the testing-staging ACR)
+- Registry (the SP will AcrPush in the stg ACR)

 Prod:

 - GitHub
-- AzureRm (the SP will have _Contributor_ in the rc-production rg)
+- AzureRm (the SP will have _Contributor_ in the prod rg)
-- Registry (the SP will have AcrPush in the rc-production ACR)
+- Registry (the SP will have AcrPush in the prod ACR)

 Copy `infra.env.example` to `infra.env`, configure variables and create project: